Zhang-Yufeng/Zhang-Yufeng.github.io/_pages/about_sxiao.md

   Lanzhou Jiaotong University, BSc, Traffic and Transportation, 2019 - 2023
 **Thesis**

 I am a Master’s student at the School of Traffic and Transportation, Beijing Jiaotong University.
 I previously conducted research on the collaborative optimization of urban rail transit timetables and passenger flow control.
-My current research interests involve integrating express services into the design and scheduling of autonomous modular bus transit systems..
-In her free time, she enjoys singing, dancing, and playing badminton.
+My current research interests involve integrating express services into the design and scheduling of autonomous modular bus transit systems.
+In my spare time, I enjoy singing, dancing, and playing badminton.